-Option Description Embedded SATA This option is set to AHCI M (i) NOTE: 1.
-You might also need the should set the field to to change the Boot Mode setting to UEFI.
-Otherwise, you Security Freeze Lock - k command to the embedded SATA drives during POST. for AHCI Mode.
+Option Description Embedded SATA This option is set to AHCI Mode by defau i NOTE: e Boot Mode setting to UEFI.
+Otherwise, you node.
+Security Freeze Lock Sends Security Freeze Lock command to the embedded SATA drives during POST.
+This option is applicable only for AHCI Mode.
 This option is set to Enabled by default.
 Write Cache Enables or disables the command for the embedded SATA drives during POST.
 This option is set to Disabled by default.
-Port n Sets the drive type of the se Sets the drive type of the selected device.
-For AHCI Mode or RAID Mode , BIOS support is always enabled.
-For AHCI Mode or RAID M Table 8.
+Port n Sets the drive type of the selected device.
+For AHCI Mode or RAID Mode, BIOS support is always enabled.
+Table 8.
 Port n Options Descriptions Model Specifies the drive model of the selected device.
 Drive Type Specifies the type of drive attached to the SATA port.
 Capacity Specifies the total capacity of the drive.
 This field is undefined for removable media devices such as optical drives.